 When Joy the Baker created this recipe for her new cookbook, she made things as simple as… well, pie!
 The crust is a mixture of crushed Nilla Wafers and crushed pecans that have been folded into whipped egg whites (meringue) and baked.
 The result is a light and delightful meringue crust.

-So I did a little investigative research with Swagbucks and found this recipe over at Serious Eats for making knock-off Nilla Wafers.
-TA-DA!
-Problem solved.
-The cookies are DELIGHTFUL and I’m lucky I baked a double batch, because if I hadn’t, I would have been hard pressed to have enough left to grind up for my crust.
+So I did a little investigative research and found this recipe over at Serious Eats for making knock-off Nilla Wafers.
+The homemade cookies are delightful, and I’m lucky that I baked a double batch, because if I hadn’t, I would have been hard pressed to have enough left to grind up for my crust.
 They are just so stinkin’ good!

-I mixed together a pint of coffee ice cream, a pint of vanilla bean ice cream, and topped it all off with some more crushed pecans.
-I let it chill for about 10 hours before I cut into it, just to make sure that it was nice and set.
-I added a little bit of freshly whipped cream and some hot fudge sauce on top because, well, a day without chocolate is like a day without sunshine!
+I mixed together a pint of coffee ice cream and a pint of vanilla bean ice cream and spread it over the crust.
+I topped it off with some more crushed pecans.
+I let it chill for about 10 hours before I cut into it, just to make sure that it was set.
+I added a little bit of homemade whipped cream and some hot fudge sauce on top, because a day without chocolate is like a day without sunshine!